department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/my-va-redirect/UAT/topline-summary.md

 **4. Veterans will use search if they can’t find what they’re looking for on My VA.**
 - Mostly true.
 - This wasn’t specifically tested for the first half of participants.
-Those that we did ask, went to the main menu, profile, or search to look for a link that wasn’t there.
+Those that we did ask went to the main menu, profile, or search to look for a link that wasn’t there.

 ### Research questions
 1. **Does the functionality work as expected, for all login types and across devices?**